 Each year the Our World Awards hosts a National Final Ceremony to celebrate the outstanding work submitted by all pupils and to reward shortlisted schools for their excellence.

-The 2025 National Finals took place in the Printworks, Dublin on May 30th.
-Watch this video to appreciate the outstanding energy and enthusiasm of all our shortlisted schools from across the country.
+The 2026 National Finals took place in O'Reilly Hall, UCD on May 7th.
+Watch this short video to appreciate the outstanding energy and enthusiasm of all our shortlisted schools from across the country.

 Play Video